zhutoutoutousan/A-study-note-as-a-beginner/self/log_overall-306_840.md

                       - Office furniture and equipment, Moveable partitioning
                     - Writing Down Allowance(WDA)
                     - Annual Investment Allowance(AIA)
+                    - Motor cars
+                      - purchased on or after 6 April 2009
+                      - purchased before 6 April 2009
+                    - Private use assets
+                      - *for sole traders*
+                      - *companies never have private use assets as they are not suppose to have them in the first place*
+                    - Special Rate Pool
+              - Trading Losses(For sole traders)
+                - Carry forward of trading loss
+                - Offset of loss against total income
+                - Relieving trading losses against chargeable gains
+                - Offset of opening year loss against total income: FIFO
+                - Offset of terminal loss against previous trading profits: LIFO

       - _meta_static
         - Style: Osmosis
         - _structure